-BSI-DSZ-CC-0817-2013
+BSI-DSZ-CC-0817-V2-2016 ()

-Security IC with ID Card Application TCOS Identity Card Version 1.1 Release 1/P60D144 from T-Systems International GmbH PP Conformance: Common Criteria Protection Profile Electronic Identity Card (ID_Card PP), Version 1.03, 15 December 2009, BSI-CC-PP-0061-2009 and in accordance with BSI Technische Richtlinie BSI-TR-03116-2, 2012 Common Criteria Recognition Arrangement for components up to EAL 4 Functionality: PP conformant Common Criteria Part 2 extended Assurance: Common Criteria Part 3 conformant EAL 4 augmented by ALC_DVS.2, ATE_DPT.2 and AVA_VAN.5 Common Criteria
+Security IC with ID Card Application

+TCOS Identity Card Version 1.1 Release 2 / P60D144

+from T-Systems International GmbH

+PP Conformance: Common Criteria Protection Profile Electronic

+Identity Card (ID_Card PP), Version 1.03, 15 December 2009, BSI-CC-PP-0061-2009 and in accordance with BSI Technische Richtlinie

+BSI-TR-03116-2, 2015

+Functionality: PP conformant

+CEM are also published as ISO/IEC 15408 and ISO/IEC 18045.

+Common Criteria Part 2 extended

+Assurance: Common Criteria Part 3 conformant

+EAL 4 augmented by

+ALC_DVS.2, ATE_DPT.2 and AVA_VAN.5

-The IT product identified in this certificate has been evaluated at an approved evaluation facility using the Common Methodology for IT Security Evaluation (CEM), Version 3.1 extended by advice of the Certification Body for components beyond EAL 5 and guidance specific for the technology of the product for conformance to the Common Criteria for IT Security Evaluation (CC), Version 3.1.
+The IT Product identified in this certificate has been evaluated at an approved evaluation facility using the Common Methodology for IT Security Evaluation (CEM), Version 3.1 extended by Scheme Interpretations, by advice of the Certification Body for components beyond EAL 5 and CC Supporting Documents as listed in the Certification Report for conformance to the Common Criteria for IT Security Evaluation (CC), Version 3.1.
+CC and

-This certificate applies only to the specific version and release of the product in its evaluated configuration and in conjunction with the complete Certification Report.
+() This certificate applies only to the specific version and release of the product in its evaluated configuration and in conjunction with the complete Certification Report and Notification.
+For details on the validity see Certification Report part A chapter 4